yqkiuo/BreastSubtypeR/README.md

 **Example: User-defined Multi-Method Subtyping**

 Here's an example of how to use **BreastSubtypeR** for multi-method breast cancer subtyping.
-By default, the user manually selects the methods to be used:
+The user manually selects the methods to be used:

 ```R